crashoverride777/swifty-receipt-validator/README.md

     }
 ```

 In this example sharedSecret is set to nil because I am only validating regular in app purchases.
-To validate an auto renewable subscriptions you can enter your shared secret that you have set up in itunes and optionally handle additional checks (see below).
+To validate an auto renewable subscriptions you can enter your shared secret that you have set up in itunes.

 ### Validate subscriptions